 The Remuneration Policy includes variable components that comply with the requirements set out in section 4.1.2 of the Recommendations.
 Detailed guidelines for incentive-based remuneration were updated and approved by the Annual General Meeting on 26 November 2015.
+The guidelines can be found on www.chr-hansen.com.

-The Annual Report 2015/16 contains a description of the main elements of the Remuneration Policy, including the variable components and their compliance with the requirements set out in section 4.1.2 of the Recommendations.
+The Annual Report 2016/17 contains a description of the main elements of the Remuneration Policy, including the variable components and their compliance with the requirements set out in section 4.1.2 of the Recommendations.